slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'I don't tell my boys them how to live.
 I live fully and let them see.'*

+> *'The best gift you can give your children is failure'*

 HINTS: How to teach your kids...

 - generosity: «What did u do this week for somebody?»